faarrelll/Smart-Cap-Application/README.md

 # Smart Cap Appilcation

-A new Flutter project.

-## Getting Started

 Application used to monitor the user's pulse and oxygen.
 This application receives sensor data from an IoT device called a SmartCap.

+## Getting Started

 A few resources to get you started if this is your first Flutter project: